Benefits of becoming a reflective practitioner

-On 18 June 2019, the GDC, and eight other healthcare regulators, published a joint statement on the importance and benefits of being a reflective practitioner.
-This work is part of a shared commitment to drive an open and honest culture, across healthcare, where professionals feel able to reflect on their experiences to support their own development and learning.
+Our statement on the importance and benefits of being a reflective practitioner sets out our commitment to drive an open and honest culture across healthcare.
+In this, the dental team will feel able to reflect on their experiences in support of their own learning and development.

-We have worked with other healthcare regulators to develop the joint statement, which sets our views and requirements (under the Enhanced CPD scheme) for reflection.
-It also offers advice for practitioners on how to approach refection effectively, both as individuals and as part of a dental team.
+The statement was jointly signed by eight other healthcare professional regulators in 2019.
+We have worked together to set out our views and requirements for reflection.
+You will find advice for practitioners on how to reflect effectively, as individuals and as part of the dental team

 As well as reinforcing how reflection can help you to gain insight into your whole practice, the statement highlights the direct impact it can have on improving services and patient care.

-It endorses the value of dental teams reflecting as a group and in multi-professional settings, to help develop ideas that can bring about positive change in practice.
-As part of this, it makes it clear the employers should encourage their teams to make time for reflection as a way of aiding development, improving well-being and deepening professional commitment.
+It recognises the value of reflecting as a group and in multi-professional settings to help develop ideas and bring about positive change in practice.
+Employers should encourage teams to make time for reflection:

 Reflection is now common practice and will foster improvements in practice and services.
 It can demonstrate how patient feedback and complaints are listened to and acted upon in your dental practice, as well as assure patients that the dental team is continuously learning.